 4.6.
-Director Share Ownership Guidelines
+Non-Management Director Share Ownership Guidelines

-The Board believes that the economic interests of Directors should be aligned with those of Shareholders.
-To achieve this, all Directors are required to own Common Shares and/or DSUs in an amount equivalent to three years' annual cash retainer (not including any additional retainer which a Director receives in his or her capacity as Chairman of the Board or the additional annual retainer payable in the form of DSUs), within five years of the later of: (a) the date such individual is elected or appointed as a Director; or (b) Board approval of the Charter of Director Expectations in November 2011 (which contains the Director share ownership guidelines).
-The value of the Common Shares and/or DSUs owned by a Director shall be equal to the greater of the market value (or equivalent value) or the acquisition cost (or equivalent amount) of each such Common Share or DSU.
-The Corporation understands that each Director intends to comply with these share ownership guidelines within the specified period.
+The Board believes that the economic interests of Non-Management Directors should be aligned with those of Shareholders.
+To achieve this, all Non-Management Directors are required to own Common Shares and/or DSUs in an amount equivalent to three years' annual cash retainer (not including any additional retainer which a Non-Management Director receives in his or her capacity as Chairman of the Board, Chairman of a committee of the Board, or the additional annual retainer payable in the form of DSUs), within five years of the later of: (a) the date such individual is elected or appointed as a Non-Management Director; or (b) Board approval of the Charter of Director Expectations in November 2011 (which contains the Non-Management Director share ownership guidelines).
+The value of the Common Shares and/or DSUs owned by a Non-Management Director shall be equal to the greater of the market value (or equivalent value) or the acquisition cost (or equivalent amount) of each such Common Share or DSU.
+The Corporation understands that each Non-Management Director intends to comply with these share ownership guidelines within the specified period.
 See "4.1.
 Biographical Information of Nominees" for the number of Common Shares and "4.5.
 Director Compensation" for the number of DSUs held by each Director.